-Everyone registered for the conference will gather in the concert hall, where the sessions will culminate in an energizing, entertaining, and informational masterclass with world-renowned artist Denis DiBlasio.
+All registrants will gather in the concert hall, where the afternoon sessions will culminate in an energizing, entertaining, and informational master class with our featured artist Denis DiBlasio.

 ADDITIONAL FESTIVAL ACTIVITIES

-All pre-registration (regardless of catagory) must be completed by December 12, 2012.
+All preregistration (regardless of category) must be completed by December 11, 2013.

-All payment must be received by the registration deadline December 12, 2012.
-Group registration (performing or non-performing) will not be available after pre-registration has ended.
+All payments must be received by the pre-registration deadline of December 11, 2013.
+Group registration (performing or non-performing) will not be available after preregistration has ended.

 On-site registration on the days of the festival will be available to individuals only.
 There will be no group registration available on-site on the days of the festival.

-This package includes one performance from your group, a clinic, afternoon sessions (same offerings occur both days), and admission to Friday and Saturday nights concert for all student members, 2 directors, and 4 chaperones.
-Payment must be received by the registration deadline, December 12, 2012 (for performing groups).
+This package includes an approximately 15 minute performance of up to three tunes from your group, a clinic, attending afternoon sessions and the featured guest master class, and admission to Friday and Saturday evening concerts for all student group members, 2 directors, and 4 chaperones.
+Payment must be received by the registration deadline December 11, 2013 (for performing groups).
 Performing groups will not be able to register after this date.
-You can register on-line at www.towson.edu/music/jazzfestival
+Please preregister online at www.towson.edu/music/jazzfestival

-(Due to time limitations, there will be no more than 8 performing groups on each day of the Festival.
-Groups will be chosen by the order that registration and payment are received.
-If your group is not chosen to perform, you can still attend as a non-performing group and take advantage of all the Festival has to offer.)
+(Due to time limitations, there will be no more than 6 performing groups on each day of the festival.
+Groups will be chosen by the order that registrations and payments are received.
+If your group is not chosen to perform, you can still attend as a non-performing group and take advantage of all the festival has to offer.
+Although performing groups will only be on stage on assigned days, registrants may attend sessions and concerts on both days.)

-This package includes admission to watch morning performances, attend afternoon sessions (same offerings occur both days), and admission to Friday and Saturday evenings concert for all student members, 2 directors, and 4 chaperones.
-Payment must be received by the registration deadline, December 12, 2012 (for non-performing groups).
+This package includes admission to watch morning performances, attend afternoon sessions and featured guest master class, and admission to Friday and Saturday evening concerts for all student group members, 2 directors, and 4 chaperones.
+Payment must be received by the registration deadline of December 11, 2013 (for non-performing groups).
 Non-performing groups will not be able to register after this date.
-You can register on-line at www.towson.edu/music/jazzfestival
+Please preregister online at www.towson.edu/music/jazzfestival

-This package includes admission to watch morning performances, attend afternoon sessions (same offerings occur both days), and admission to Friday and Saturday evenings concert.
-On-site registration will be available ONLY for individuals.
-For on-line registration, visit www.towson.edu/music/jazzfestival
+This package includes admission to watch morning performances, attend afternoon sessions and featured guest master class, and admission to Friday and Saturday evening concerts.
+On-site registration will be available for individual registrants ONLY.
+For online registration, visit www.towson.edu/music/jazzfestival

 This event is intended to be an educational experience for all involved.
 Morning performances are NOT INTENDED TO BE A CONCERT SETTING experience.
 Each group receives two director badges and four chaperone badges, additional persons wishing to attend the festival must register as an individual.
 The Towson University Jazz Festival is open to any and all interested parties who wish to register for the festival.
 We welcome everyone who would like to participate in this educational opportunity as registered participants.

-Your group will be assigned a performance time between 9 am and 12:30 pm on Friday or Saturday.
-You will have 30 minutes to warm up in a room near the concert hall, 30 minutes to move to the concert hall and give your performance, 30 minutes to move to the clinic room and receive your review.
+Your group will be assigned a performance time between 9 a.m. and 12:00 p.m. on Friday or Saturday.
+You will have 30 minutes to warm up in a room near the concert hall, 30 minutes to move to the concert hall and complete your performance, 30 minutes to move to the clinic room and receive your clinic.

 Groups will perform no more than 3 (three) tunes in the concert hall.